nushell/nushell.github.io/lang-guide/lang-guide.md

 #### Casts

 The command `into bool` can convert other data types into bool.
-For a complete list see: 'help into bool'.
+For a complete list see: `help into bool`.

 #### Commands that use bool